Home | Playful Learning Activities | Seasonal Activities | Winter | Winter STEM Activities for Young Children

 Make Your Own Frost

-As the weather gets colder, children might observe frost on windows at home, at school, or in the car.
-This quick and easy-to-set-up activity helps children discover how frost forms, and allows them to create their own frost using just a few materials: a recycled can, ice, salt, and water.
+When the weather gets cold, children might observe frost on the windows at home, at school, or in the car.
+This quick and easy-to-set-up activity helps children discover how frost forms, and allows them to create their own frost, using just a few materials: a clean recycled can, ice, salt, and water.

 Science experiments are a favorite activity in many preschool classrooms, and they are also a great way to introduce foundational chemistry principles.
-Children love to observe the way different materials interact with each other to make oozing and melting chemical reactions.
+Children love to observe the way different materials interact with one another to make oozing and melting chemical reactions.
 This melting evergreen activity is all about the reaction that occurs when baking soda and vinegar are combined.
-When the two are mixed together, they create carbon dioxide, with a reaction that can be observed by all five of our senses.
+When the two ingredients are mixed with each other, carbon dioxide is created with a chemical reaction that can be observed by all five of our senses.

-Click here to find more details about setting up this activity.
+Click here for more details about setting up this activity.

-Number games are a fun way to help children learn foundational math skills, such as number recognition, 1:1 correspondence, and counting.
-This winter math activity is quick to put together and provides a lot of opportunities for adding more advanced learning, such as adding or removing snowballs to learn about addition or subtraction.
+Number games are a fun way to help children learn foundational math skills, including number recognition, 1:1 correspondence, and counting.
+This winter math activity is quick to put together and requires just a few materials: construction paper, cotton balls, and numbered shapes made from cardboard, and provides a lot of opportunities for adding more advanced learning, such as adding or removing snowballs to learn about addition or subtraction.

-Click here to find more information about setting up this math activity.
+Click here to find more information about setting up and playing this math game.

 Pin It on Pinterest